dariaphoebe/littlebox/README.md

 The easiest way to install this library is to simply copy the LittleBox folder into a location in your project folder via the filesystem, then add the new folder to your project via XCode.

+If you like the LBLog and LBLogRaw macros, you should add an import statement for LBLog.h into your project's precompiled header prefix file, which is usually named something like "YourProjectName-Prefix.pch" somewhere in your XCode project.
+This will allow you to use the macros without having to explicitly import LBLog.h in each source file.

 Note: if you want to use LBCLLocationManagerProxy, you will need to link the CoreLocation framework to your project and you will also need to add a